evpo/EncryptPad/README.md

     ./configure.py --cpu x86 --os mingw --static
     make

-The configure command will always work if your console is running with administrative privileges.
+The `configure.py` command will always work if your console is running with administrative privileges.
 If you don't want to run as administrator, add `--link-method hardlink` to the options.
 If the build is successful, you should see the executable **./bin/release/encryptpad.exe**

 Note that if you want EncryptPad to work as a single executable without dlls, you need to build Qt framework yourself statically.
 It takes a few hours.
 There are plenty of instructions on how to do this in the Internet.
 The most popular article recommends using a PowerShell script.
 While it is convenient and I did it once, sometimes you don't want to upgrade your PowerShell and install heavy dependencies coming with it.
 So the next time I had to do that, I read the script and did everything manually.
 Luckily there are not too many steps in it.